Varun8177/Tata-1mg-clone/README.md

 - Next JS
 - Chakra UI

-You can also take the glimpse of our Project, just follow the below steps:
-    1.enter the tripster folder and type npm start in the terminal.
 ## Features :sparkles:
 1. Any user can be able to purchase the products from our website.
 2. For each product, we have created a detailed description page.